banner image of soft sorudough pumpkin snickerdoodles on cooling rack

-Soft Sourdough Pumpkin Snickerdoodles
+Incredible Soft Sourdough Pumpkin Snickerdoodles

 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-As you may have noticed, I took a break over the summer.
-When my kids are home from school for long periods, it’s hard to focus on writing!
-And I suppose I needed the pause as well.
-Last school year I focused so much on getting as much content on the blog as possible.
-This year I intend to slow down and take my time with the blog.
-During summer break I became better at meal planning and resourceful recipe creation.
-A week ago I created some amazing soft sourdough pumpkin snickerdoodles.
-I can’t stop thinking about these cookies!
-They are the perfect nostalgic soft and chewy snickerdoodle but with a flavor upgrade.
+During the summer break of 2024, I excelled at both meal planning and resourceful recipe creation.
+During this time, I created some amazing soft sourdough pumpkin snickerdoodles.
+I can’t stop thinking about these pumpkin sourdough cookies!
+They are the perfect nostalgic soft and chewy snickerdoodle, but with a flavor upgrade.
 This is a recipe I can not wait to share!

 Reducing Food Waste: Pumpkin Surplus